Skip Connections Eliminate Singularities: Introduction

 \section{Introduction}

 Skip connections are extra connections between nodes in different layers of a neural network that skip one or more layers of nonlinear processing.
-Introduction of skip (or residual) connections has substantially improved the training of very deep neural networks \cite{he2015,he2016,huang2016,srivastava2015}.
+The introduction of skip (or residual) connections has substantially improved the training of very deep neural networks \citep{he2015,he2016,huang2016,srivastava2015}.
 Despite informal intuitions put forward to motivate skip connections, a clear understanding of how these connections improve training has been lacking.
 Such understanding is invaluable both in its own right and for the possibilities it might offer for further improvements in training very deep neural networks.
 In this paper, we attempt to shed light on this question.
 We argue that skip connections improve the training of deep networks partly by eliminating the singularities inherent in the loss landscapes of deep networks.
-These singularities are caused by the non-identifiability of subsets of parameters when nodes in the network either get eliminated or collapse into each other, called elimination and overlap singularities, respectively \cite{wei2008}.
-Previous work has identified these singularities and has shown that they significantly slow down learning in shallow neural networks \cite{saad1995,amari2006,wei2008}.
-We show that skip connections eliminate these singularities and provide evidence suggesting that they improve training by ameliorating the learning slow-down caused by the singularities.
+These singularities are caused by the non-identifiability of subsets of parameters when nodes in the network either get eliminated (\textit{elimination singularities}), collapse into each other (\textit{overlap singularities}) \citep{wei2008}, or become linearly dependent (\textit{linear dependence singularities}). \citet{saad1995,amari2006,wei2008} identified the elimination and overlap singularities and showed that they significantly slow down learning in shallow networks; \citet{saxe2013} showed that linear dependence between nodes arises generically in randomly initialized deep linear networks and becomes more severe with depth.
+We show that skip connections eliminate these singularities and provide evidence suggesting that they improve training partly by ameliorating the learning slow-down caused by the singularities.